Find out which DC villains fans dislike most! This list of the worst DC villains ranks the most despised foes.

 11. Captain Boomerang

 George “Digger” Harkness is a bit of a strange character concept.
-An Australian criminal who learned how to carve and throw boomerangs with accuracy to impress his absentee father in case he ever met him.
-His case isn’t really helped that he was made a villain of the fastest man alive.
+He is an Australian criminal who learned how to carve and throw boomerangs accurately to impress his absentee father in case he ever met him.
+His case isn’t really helped by the fact that he was made a villain of the fastest man alive.

 10. Crazy Quilt

 Paul Dekker is a Batman villain.
-The painter was a crime lord and was driven insane after he went blind thanks to an attempt on his life gone sideways.
+The painter was a crime lord who was driven insane after he went blind due to a side-splitting attempt on his life.
 He underwent experimental surgery and found himself only able to see disorienting bright colours.

 DC writers reimagined the character in the New 52, but it did nothing to help his status as one of the worst DC villains.
 Like previous versions of the character, he was obsessed with the idea of immortality, which was eventually his undoing.
 Crazy Quilt’s power comes from his helmet, which allows him to hypnotise his victims and even see.